 Our Engineering graduate programs were ranked #9 in the nation – #5 among public universities – by U.S. News and World Report, and our undergraduate programs are consistently in the top 10.
 Propelled by our successes so far and guided by an ambitious strategic plan, we're pushing forward with key priorities: to build on our historic strengths in engineering education; to expand the boundaries of science and technology and address the global grand challenges and opportunities of the 21st century; to create an environment where the people of Purdue Engineering can dream their boldest dreams and collaborate in a place where those dreams can become reality.

 Why?
 Because in pursuing these goals, Purdue Engineering makes a difference.
 It's my privilege to work with the faculty, students, staff, alums, and friends of the College as we chart a bold path forward.

-Dean Leah H. Jamieson is the John A. Edwardson Dean of Engineering / Ransburg Distinguished Professor of Electrical & Computer Engineering.
-A co-founder and past director of Purdue's EPICS (Engineering Projects in Community Service) program, Dr. Jamieson is a member of the National Academy of Engineering and is the 2007 President and CEO of the Institute for Electrical and Electronics Engineering.
-Her research interests include computer engineering, signal processing, and engineering education.
+Dean Leah H. Jamieson is the John A. Edwardson Dean of Engineering and the Ransburg Distinguished Professor of Electrical and Computer Engineering.
+A co-founder and past director of Purdue's EPICS (Engineering Projects in Community Service) program and 2007 President and CEO of the IEEE, Dr. Jamieson is a recipient of the National Academy of Engineering’s Gordon Prize for innovation in engineering education, a member of the National Academy of Engineering and the American Academy of Arts and Sciences, and a Fellow of the IEEE and the American Society for Engineering Education.